s-michael2/Braille_App/README.md

+- Braille.ino is to program the arduino (capitals, letters, numbers, and some punctuation)
-Braille2.ino is to program the arduino
+- Braille_full.ino is the code to program the arduino that includes full sentences
-Braille app is to control (UI) for arduino and motors by plugging in the arduino via USB to a laptop/computer running the app
+- Braille app is to control (UI) for arduino and motors by plugging in the arduino via USB to a laptop/computer running the app